-Action:

-- Lead Agency: OEM
+Action: Complete a two-phase study to determine which buildings are at-risk, and to determine steps to mitigate fire damage.
+Secure funds to complete improvements to buildings.

-- Hazards Addressed: Wildfires, structural fires
+• Hazards Addressed: Wildfires, structural fires

-- Potential Funding Source(s):
+Potential Funding Source(s): FEMA, USDA, local governments

-- Project Cost:

-- Participating Agencies:

-- Schedule:

-- Priority:
+• Participating Agencies: Secord Township, Sage Township, other governmental units, as funding becomes available.

-- Benefit(s): Completing improvements will reduce the damages that could result from wildfires.
+Benefit(s): Completing improvements will reduce the damages that could result from wildfires and structural fires.

-Protect critical buildings and infrastructure rom the impacts of severe winter weather conditions
+Protect critical buildings and infrastructure from the impacts of severe winter weather conditions